 I study international relations, focusing on statecraft, the causes and consequences of arms transfers and the relationship between political science and policymaking.

-My dissertation, Strategies of Manipulation in the Delegation of Power Politics, examines how states shape the behavior of their military partners.
-I argue that states shape partner incentives by manipulating the structure in which power politics play out: the threat environment they confront, the regional balance of power in which they operate and the capabilities they posses.
+My dissertation, Strategies of Manipulation in the Delegation of Power Politics, examines how states solve agency problems in the context of military capacity building.
+I argue that states prevent their partners from misusing transferred capability by preemptively manipulating the threats they confront, the balance of power in which they operate and the capabilities they possess.

 PhD Candidate in Political Science Stanford University

 Carnegie IPSCON Predoctoral Fellow Kissinger Center for Global Affairs Johns Hopkins SAIS